Let’s talk about what the benefits are with teams competing and collaborating.

 The Role of Technology

 Spinify solutions empower today’s workforce by connecting employees across offices or keeping them up to date when they are out of the office.
 Motivational enablement tools such as leaderboards provide the foundation for competition and collaboration in the workplace.
-They use real-time data from a company’s data app and re-visualizes it as a ranking and individual information on a TV or a smart phone app.
-Leaderboards can focus on individuals or teams so that a company can chose the best approach for the problems they face right now.
-They also introduce the key aspects of gamification with points, badges and levels so that staff achievement is on display for all to see with these simple adornments.
+They use real-time data from a company’s data app and re-visualize it as a ranking and individual information on a TV or a smart phone app.
+Leaderboards can focus on individuals or teams so that a company can choose the best approach for the problems they face right now.
+They also introduce the key aspects of gamification with points, badges, and levels so that staff achievement is on display for all to see with these simple adornments.

 Companies achieve better results with leaderboards that encourage a variety of motivational approaches, competition or collaboration.
 You choose what it will be today!

 Check out our social media pages for Spinify news and updates: LinkedIn & Twitter